mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 |basic| |FA| Nearest Neighbor Analysis
 -------------------------------------------------------------------------------

+To do a nearest neighbor analysis:

+* Click on the menu item :menuselection:`Vector --> Analysis Tools --> Nearest
+  neighbor analysis`.
-To do a nearest neighbor analysis, :menuselection:`Vector --> Analysis Tools --> Nearest neighbor analysis`.
-In the dialog that appears, select the :guilabel:`random_samples` layer and click :guilabel:`OK`.
-The results will appear in the dialog's text window, for example:
+* In the dialog that appears, select the :guilabel:`random_samples` layer and click :guilabel:`OK`.
+* The results will appear in the dialog's text window, for example:

 .. image:: ../_static/spatial_statistics/007.png
    :align: center

-Note that you can copy and paste the results into a spreadsheet.
+.. note:: You can copy and paste the results into a spreadsheet.
 The data uses a (colon :kbd:`:`) separator.

 |basic| |FA| Mean Coordinates
 -------------------------------------------------------------------------------

+To get the mean coordinates of a dataset:

+* Click on the :menuselection:`Vector --> Analysis Tools --> Mean
+  coordinate(s)` menu item.
-To get the mean coordinates of a dataset, open the :menuselection:`Vector --> Analysis Tools --> Mean coordinate(s)` tool.
-Specify :guilabel:`random_samples` as the input layer, but leave the optional choices unchanged.
-Specify the output layer as :kbd:`mean_coords.shp` and click :guilabel:`OK`.
-Add the layer to the :guilabel:`Layers list` when prompted.
+* In the dialog that appears, specify :guilabel:`random_samples` as the input layer, but leave the optional choices unchanged.
+* Specify the output layer as :kbd:`mean_coords.shp`.
+* Click :guilabel:`OK`.
+* Add the layer to the :guilabel:`Layers list` when prompted.

 Let's compare this to the central coordinate of the polygon that was used to create the random sample.

+* Click on the :menuselection:`Vector --> Geometry Tools --> Polygon centroids`
+  menu item.
-Click on :menuselection:`Vector --> Geometry Tools --> Polygon centroids`.
-In the dialog that appears, select :guilabel:`roads_hull` as the input layer.
-Save the result as :kbd:`center_point` and add it to the :guilabel:`Layers list` when prompted.
+* In the dialog that appears, select :guilabel:`roads_hull` as the input layer.
+* Save the result as :kbd:`center_point`.
+* Add it to the :guilabel:`Layers list` when prompted.

 As you can see from the example below, the mean coordinates and the center of the study area (in orange) don't necessarily coincide: